symfony/symfony-docs/frontend/asset_mapper.rst

 Going to Production
 -------------------

-The AssetMapper component is production ready and performant: it leverages advances in browser technology (like importmaps and native ``import`` support) and web servers (like HTTP/2, which allows assets to be downloaded in parallel).
-The https://ux.symfony.com site runs on the AssetMapper component and has a 99% Google Lighthouse score.
+The AssetMapper component is production ready.
+It relies on features that all modern browsers support natively (importmaps and ``import`` statements) and on HTTP/2 and HTTP/3, which let the browser download many small files in parallel.

-For the same reason, the component doesn't combine assets.
-In the past, this was a common way to reduce the number of HTTP requests.
-Thanks to advances in web servers like HTTP/2, it's typically not a problem to keep your assets separate and let the browser download them in parallel.
-In fact, by keeping them separate, when you update one asset, the browser can continue to use the cached version of all of your other assets.
+That's also why the component doesn't combine assets into a single file.
+This was common in the past to reduce the number of HTTP requests, but it no longer improves performance.
+Keeping assets separate also improves caching: when you update one file, the browser keeps using the cached versions of all the others.

 .. _asset-mapper-deployment:
 .. _asset-mapper-compile-assets: